Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network: Comparison Methods

+\emph{{(xv)}} {STGFT \cite{stgft}: The method was initially introduced as a spatio-temporal graph fusion transformer for modeling water-quality time-series in river networks. }

-\emph{(x)} TPMCF \cite{tpmcf}: This method proposed a real-time outlier-resilient approach leveraging a graph convolution network (GCN) and an enhanced transformer encoder to model temporal fluctuations for time-aware QoS prediction.
+\emph{(xvi)} TPMCF \cite{tpmcf}: This method proposed a real-time outlier-resilient approach leveraging a GCN and an enhanced transformer encoder to captures temporal fluctuations.

-\textbf{Positioning of our paper:} In this paper, we propose HCTN, an end-to-end anomaly-resilient framework for real-time QoS prediction that utilizes high-order multi-granularity features through a hypergraph convoluted transformer encoder.
+\textbf{Positioning of HCTN:} In this paper, we propose HCTN, an end-to-end anomaly-resilient framework for real-time QoS prediction that utilizes high-order multi-granularity features through a hypergraph convoluted transformer encoder.
 This approach addresses various challenges, such as data deficiency, data credibility, and data representation in temporal QoS prediction.
 HCTN effectively mitigates various underlying challenges for highly accurate, time-sensitive QoS prediction, surpassing the limitations of conventional methods.

-\begin{itemize}[left=0pt] \item Compared to methods \emph{(i)-(vi)} \cite{WSPRED,NNCP,BNLFT,WLRTF,AMF}, which employ TF or adaptive MF to implicitly address sparsity and cold-start issues while exploiting the relationships among users, services, and time slices, these approaches are sensitive to outliers due to their reliance on outlier-sensitive objective functions.
-Although some methods incorporate regularization terms with the loss function to partially mitigate outlier effects, they avoid handling the greysheep issue, resulting in performance degradation.
-In contrast, HCTN employs a hypergraph convoluted transformer encoder that uses initial features from MF to address sparsity and cold-start problems.
-It leverages local features based on QoS distribution to tackle the greysheep issue and utilizes hypergraph CF through a hypergraph convolution network (HCN) to manage higher-order neighborhood features.
-The transformer encoder captures temporal relationships and multi-faceted information.
-Finally, the end-to-end model learning of HCTN incorporating the Cauchy loss function to handle outliers, demonstrates superior prediction performance and reduced learning time compared to the existing methods, as evidenced by experiments presented in the main paper.
+\begin{itemize}[left=0pt] \item WSPred \cite{WSPRED}, CTF \cite{CTF}, NNCP \cite{NNCP}, and BNLFT \cite{BNLFT} employ TF-based approach to implicitly address sparsity and cold-start issues, while exploiting the triadic relationships among users, services, and time. \cite{WSPRED,NNCP,BNLFT} are sensitive to outliers due to their reliance on outlier-sensitive objective functions.
+Further, some of these methods incorporate regularization terms with the loss function to partially mitigate outlier effects.
+On the other hand, \cite{CTF} uses the Cauchy loss function to address outliers.
+However, all of these methods struggle to capture higher-order features and handle greysheep users.
+In contrast, our method, HCTN, employs a hypergraph convolution transformer network which not only enhances collaborative filtering by capturing more nuanced higher-order neighborhoods, it also captures fine-to-coarse-grained complex temporal dependencies.
+Further, to mitigate the greysheep problem, it leverages local features derived from QoS distributions to enhance the performance of greysheep instances.
+Thereby, demonstrating superior prediction performance compared to these methods.